Combat 18: The neo-Nazi network facing a ban in Germany | DW | 05.07.2019

 An international network

-Despite its long history, it is hard to establish facts about the internal structures of Combat 18.
-Exif has identified 50 known members, and they appear to a structure around which violent neo-Nazis coalesce.
+Despite its long history, it is hard to establish facts about Combat 18.
+It doesn't appear to be a large group.
+Exif has identified around 50 members, though the power structures among them largely remain a mystery.
 "They are certainly armed, and they boast about it," said Axel Salheiser, of the center for far-right research at the University of Jena.
 "It's a conspiratorial circle, but it's more of a network than a single organization."

 Combat 18 spread with the help of this pre-existing network, and according to Exif, there are now at least 21 Combat 18 branches around the world, including in Brazil, Chile, Russia, the US, as well as throughout Europe, all identified by a common "coat of arms": a white dragon on the countries' respective national colors.

 There is much to suggest that the group is careful about its membership.
-"It's certainly an elite circle; you can't easily become a member," Puls told DW, adding that what distinguishes Combat 18 from other neo-Nazi organizations is that it has always been associated with propagating armed fights and far-right terrorism.
+"It's certainly an elite circle; you can't easily become a member," Puls told DW, adding that what distinguishes Combat 18 from other neo-Nazi organizations is that it has always been associated with propagating armed struggle.

 A list of internal "directives," also unearthed by Exif, suggests that potential members must undergo a six-month trial period to enter the group.
-Once approved by their neo-Nazi peers, they must then pay a monthly membership fee of €15 ($17) "as emergency money (e.g. for the arrest of a brother)," wear approved clothes (a C18 t-shirt or jacket, black trousers, black shoes) when at meetings, and swear "absolute silence" on the group's internal affairs.
+Once approved by their neo-Nazi peers, they must pay a monthly membership fee of €15 ($17) "as emergency money (e.g. for the arrest of a brother)," wear specific clothes at meetings (a C18 t-shirt or jacket, black trousers, black shoes), and swear "absolute silence" on the group's internal affairs.

 For his part, Salheiser wonders whether some of the information uncovered by Exif and other research organizations might not itself be propaganda "to confuse opponents and investigative authorities."
 "It's very difficult to tell," he said.
 "We have very little knowledge."